Filing for an uncontested divorce in Georgia can save you THOUSANDS of dollars on your divorce.

 So, what is an uncontested divorce?

 An uncontested divorce is where both spouses agree on child custody, child support, alimony, and property settlement.

-When both spouses agree to have an uncontested divorce, this can save them thousands in legal fees and months of waiting for the divorce to be finalized.
+When both spouses agree to have an uncontested divorce in Georgia, this can save them thousands in legal fees and months of waiting for the divorce to be finalized.

 No contest divorces are the same as uncontested divorces.

-When you are filing for uncontested divorce, you have to agree with the settlements on:
+When you are filing for uncontested divorce in Georgia, you have to agree with the settlements on: